whitneyburton/portfolios/students/1801-front/david-daugherty/20180607-David-Daugherty-M3.md

 ## Areas of Emphasis

 During this module I set out to try and absorb as much knowledge as possible.
 I wanted to build a solid foundation since I know that the things we learned in this mod will be the bulk of what I'll be doing on the job.
 I set out to take this opportunity as serious as possible to gain the most out of this school.
 I knew going in that this was going to be hard and there will be moments where I may struggle but I wanted to keep an optimistic attitude for what my future will hold when I finish Turing.
-I know I tend to keep to myself a lot so I may not be as active in the community as I should.
+I know I tend to keep to myself a lot so I may not be as active in the community as I should but I tried to restart the design posse but didn't have much success/ interest.

 ## Rubric Scores